 Brass and Percussion instrument tuition.

-Conductor: The Grey Symphonic Wind Band, The Grey Military Band, The Grey Brass Band, The Grey Orchestra.
+Conductor: The Grey Symphonic Wind Band, The Grey Military Band, The Grey Big Band, The Grey Orchestra.
 Principal Trumpeter of the Eastern Cape Philharmonic Orchestra.

 Brass Section: The Centrestage All-Star Band